Libraries

 Recommendations for uploading libraries

 Databricks supports most configuration installations of Python, JAR, and R libraries, but there are some unsupported scenarios.
 It is recommended that you upload libraries to source locations that support installation onto compute with shared access mode, as this is the recommended mode for all workloads.
 See Access modes.
-When scheduling workflows with shared access mode run the workflow with a service principal.
+When scheduling jobs with shared access mode run the job with a service principal.

 Important